sbme-tutorials/sbe201-2019-final-project-sbe201-2021-team18/README.md

 ### __Introduction__
-In computer science a lot of data is encoded to be used efficiently, to be avle to give instructions to a computer to carry out information must be passed as bits (i.e 1's and 0's).
+In computer science a lot of data is encoded to be used efficiently, to be able to give instructions to a computer to carry out information must be passed as bits (i.e. 1's and 0's).
- So, movies, Video games, photographs, text and more are encoded as strigs of bits in a computer, and when dealing with those strings computers execute billions of instructions per second (a movie depending on the quality nd size can be billions of bits of data).
+So, movies, Video games, photographs, text and more are encoded as strigs of bits in a computer, and when dealing with those strings computers execute billions of instructions per second (a movie depending on the quality and size can be billions of bits of data).
- So an effiecient method for comprition is needed to encode data without losing information
+So, an efficient method for compression is needed to encode data without losing information.
+We will be exploring the Huffman Compression Algorithm as an example on efficient compression methods.

 ### __FUNCTIONS__

 FUNCTION | DESCRIBTION